 ChatGPT, Perplexity and Claude solve the same problem — answering a question — through three different architectures.
 Confusing these logics wastes time and visibility.

-How each one chooses its citations
+How each one picks its citations

 Brand mentions on YouTube show the strongest correlation with ChatGPT citations, far ahead of Domain Rating (0.266).
 Reddit and Wikipedia follow — Wikipedia features in 47.9% of ChatGPT citations.